 Spanning three centuries and set against the backdrop of the Appalachians, from Quebec to Tennessee, The Longest Year is a magical and poignant story about family history, fateful dates, fragile destinies, and lives brutally ended and mysteriously extended.

 DANIEL GRENIER was born in Brossard, Quebec, in 1980.
-His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and he has translated Anna Leventhal’s Sweet Affliction, Arjun Basu’s Waiting for the Man, and Mireille Silcoff’s Chez L’arabe into French.
-The Longest Year, his first novel, won the Prix littéraire des collégiens and was a finalist for the Governor General’s Literary Award for French Fiction, the Prix des libraires, and the Prix littéraire France-Québec.
+His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and his first novel, L’anée la plus longue (The Longest Year), won the Prix littéraire des collégiens and was a finalist for the Governor General’s Literary Award for French Fiction, the Prix des libraires, and the Prix littéraire France-Québec.
 Grenier has also translated numerous English-language works into French.
 He lives in Quebec City.

 Pablo Strauss grew up in Victoria, British Columbia, and has lived in Quebec City for a decade.
 His translations of Quebec authors have appeared in various online and print publications.

 "A solid work . . . magical."
 La Presse

 "Ambitious.
 An epic with dense, controlled writing.
 Large in scope yet intimate . . .
 A tour de force that takes us across centuries, past frontiers . . . and doesn’t hesitate to flirt with fantasy."
 Le Devoir